-The organization was formed in 1974 when the only cherry packing facility in the county ceased operations.
-Fruit is received from Ontario growers during a two to three week packing season that usually runs from mid-July to early August.
-Cherries are cooled, sorted, pitted (have the seeds removed), and frozen for long-term storage.
+The organization was formed in 1974 when the only sour cherry packing facility in the county ceased operations.
+Fruit is produced from our own orchards and from other Ontario growers and received during a two to three week packing season that usually runs from mid-July to early August.
+The cherries are then cooled, sorted, pitted (have the seeds removed), and frozen for long-term storage.

 Where to Buy